romanchyla/ADSWorker/README.md

 A generic template for building ADS pipeline applicaitons.

-To build your own worker, do the following:
+To build your own worker, first clone this repository and rename stuff.

 1. git clone git@github.com:adsabs/ADSWorker.git
-2. `init.sh MyNewName`
+2. `init.sh ADSMyNewName`

-ORCID metadata enrichment pipeline - grabs claims from the API and enriches ADS storage/index.

-How it works:

-    1. periodically check ADS API (using a special OAuth token that gives access to ORCID updates)
-    1. fetches the claims and puts them into the RabbitMQ queue
-    1. a worker grabs the claim and enriches it with information about the author (querying both public ORCID API for the author's name and ADS API for variants of the author name)
-    1. given the info above, it updates MongoDB (collection orcid_claims) - it marks the claim either as 'verified' (if it comes from a user with an account in BBB) or 'unverified'

-       (it is the responsibility of the ADS Import pipeline to pick orcid claims and send them to SOLR for indexing)
+Then commit the results into a new repository. (and remove this section from the README)

 dev setup - vagrant (docker)
 ============================

 1. vim ADSWorker/local_config.py #edit, edit
-1. `vagrant up db rabbitmq app`
+1. `vagrant up db rabbitmq app --provider=docker`
 1. `vagrant ssh app`
 1. `cd /vagrant`

-This will start the pipeline inside the `app` container - if you have configured endpoints and access tokens correctly, it starts fetching data from orcid.
+This will start the pipeline inside the `app` container - make sure you have configured endpoints and access tokens correctly.

 We are using 'docker' provider (ie. instead of virtualbox VM, you run the processes in docker).
 On some systems, it is necessary to do: `export VAGRANT_DEFAULT_PROVIDER=docker` or always